Who is Chizzy Akudolu? Strictly Come Dancing contestant returns for 2019 Christmas Special

 Akudolu will probably be dancing the Cha Cha to ‘Get the Party Started’ by P!nk.

-What has Chizzy Akudolu mentioned about returning for the Strictly Come Dancing Christmas particular?
+What has Chizzy Akudolu stated about returning for the Strictly Come Dancing Christmas particular?

-Having been the primary one out in 2017, Akudolu is greater hopes for the Strictly Christmas particular.
+Having been the primary one out in 2017, Akudolu is increased hopes for the Strictly Christmas particular.

 “It feels completely different to last time,” she instructed HEARALPUBLICIST.
 “I think also the fact that we all know we’re all going home together, so there’s no real pressure, and nobody’s going to cry!”